decentraland/adr/content/ADR165-resolving-component-numbers.md

 ### Alternative 1

-Using a convention over configuration approach, components are defined in a well-known folder, using a constrained type to prevent imperative code and race conditions to happen.
+Using a convention over configuration approach, components are defined in a well-known folder, using a constrained type to prevent imperative code and race conditions.

 All the components will be stored in the root folder "components", one per file.
 The FQN will be derived from the `packageName::FileName`, and the name of the component will be only defined by its filename.